Amazon Marketplace

 SIOC (Ships in Own Container) indicates products that can be shipped in their own packaging without additional outer boxes.
 SIOC significantly reduces shipping weight and costs, especially for large packages.
 FBA prefers SIOC products as they lower fulfillment costs.
 Sellers should design packaging to be SIOC-compatible to be competitive on Amazon.

-Open term pageSKU
+Open glossary pageSKU

 Stock Keeping Unit

-Open term pageSLA
+Open glossary pageSLA

 Service Level Agreement